blackdown/NOTCH-WeatherFeedGenerator/readme.md

 # NOTCH Weather Controller

-A Python application that fetches and monitors weather data using the OpenWeatherMap API with a user-friendly GUI.
+A Python application that fetches and monitors weather data using the OpenWeatherMap (free) API with a simple GUI.

 ## Version 0.1 Pre-release Notes (May 8, 2025)

-We're excited to announce the first pre-release version of the NOTCH Weather Controller!
-This initial release includes all core functionality while we continue to refine the application.
+The first pre-release version of the NOTCH Weather Controller!
+This initial release includes all core functionality.

 ### What's Included

 - **Complete Weather Monitoring**: Fetch and display current weather conditions including temperature, weather description, and detailed metrics
-- **Dual Interface Options**: Choose between a polished GUI application or command-line interface
+- **Dual Interface Options**: Choose between a GUI application or command-line interface
-- **Data Persistence**: Automatic CSV logging for historical weather tracking
+- **Data Persistence**: Automatic CSV logging for reading with NOTCH
 - **Customizable Settings**: Set your preferred city, update frequency, and securely store your API key
-- **User-friendly Design**: Clean, intuitive interface with essential weather information clearly presented
+- **Encrypted API key storage**: Config files stores an encrypted version of your API key.

 ### Known Limitations

-- Limited to current weather data only (forecast functionality planned for future releases)
+- Limited to current weather data only
 - Single city monitoring at a time
-- Basic data visualization only
+- Basic data visualisation only

 ### Installation